 Functions Of Flower

-The important function of flowers are mentioned below:
+The important functions of flowers are mentioned below:

 - Flowers may promote selfing, i.e., the union of sperms and eggs from the same flower, or cross-fertilization, i.e., the union of sperms and eggs from different flowers.